Visionatrix/Visionatrix/docker/README.md

 ## Mount volumes with installed flows and models from the host

-Mount `vix_flows` and `vix_models` folders with already downloaded and installed flows into the container so that you don't have to download them again inside docker container.
+Mount `vix_flows` and `vix_models` folders with already downloaded and installed flows into the container so that you don't have to download them again inside docker container or after update.

 ```bash
 docker run --name visionatrix --gpus all -p 8288:8288 -e VIX_HOST=0.0.0.0 \